In this post, I wanted to focus on what will be the biggest benefit of the card for many — the 10% discount when you purchase British Airways flights.

 Let’s take a closer look at how this benefit works.

-If you’re going to take advantage of the 10% discount, the really good news is that:
+If you’re going to take advantage of the British Airways 10% discount, the really good news is that:

 - This discount is valid for travel in all cabins, including economy, premium economy, business class, and first class

-- The entire fare is discounted 10%, including taxes, fees, and carrier imposed surcharges; so they’re not just discounting the base fare
+- The entire fare is discounted 10%, including taxes, fees, and carrier imposed surcharges; so it’s not just the base fare that’s being discounted

 - To take advantage of this, just use promotion code CHASEBA10 at the time of booking

-- This is valid for bookings and travel through the end of BA’s flight schedule
+- This is valid for bookings and travel through the end of BA’s flight schedule, and there’s no end date for this promotion

 - You can use this benefit an unlimited number of times